 2. Training of the Staff

 - After a full understanding of the steam system from generation, to condensate recycling, the next step is the implementation of a steam optimization plan.
 Each person must be trained for steam-saving targets.
-Also, develop new operating procedures for steam-saving or include steps in the existing SOPS.
+Also, develop new operating procedures for steam-saving, and steam optimization or include steps in the existing SOPS.

 - Train the plant staff about steam optimization in their individual process units, the steam balance, and consumption calculations.
 Trend the actual vs target steam consumptions on the DCS so that they can notice and act on any variations in the steam consumption.

 - Proper insulation of steam piping is one of the easiest energy-efficient methods.
 Lack of appropriate insulation can be a major source of heat loss and a safety hazard for the plant staff.
 Reasons for poor pipe insulation include system modifications, aging, negligence, or damage caused by maintenance, collision, or leaks.